Rushing Redzone Stats 2025-26

 Jalen Hurts J. Hurts QB PHI

-Devin Singletary D. Singletary RB BUF
+Devin Singletary D. Singletary RB NYG

 Isiah Pacheco I. Pacheco RB KC